The Royal Archaeological Institute has research funds available each year as follows:

 The Bunnell Lewis Research Fund Up to £750 is available each year for projects which preferably involve the excavation and exploration of Roman sites.

 Applications will be considered for archaeological fieldwork, survey, aspects of excavation and post-excavation research; architectural recording and analysis; and artefact and art-historical research.
 Documentary research per se will NOT be eligible, but can be considered as an element of the other categories.
-Preference will be given to projects within the British Isles which have significant part-time/amateur involvement.
+Preference will be given to projects within the British Isles, which have significant part-time/amateur involvement and may also be given to those who are members.

 Research grants for 2013 have been awarded to the following: